Blessing of Dependence: Identifiability and Geometry of Discrete Models with Multiple Binary Latent Variables: Model setup and identifiability notions

-In real-world applications, the BLESS model can be useful in educational assessments, epidemiological diagnostic tests, and social science surveys, where the presence/absence of multiple latent characteristics are of interest and there are several observed proxies measuring each of them.
-For instance, in disease etiology in epidemiology \citep{wu2017nested}, we can use each $\alpha_k$ to denote the presence/absence of a pathogen, and for each pathogen a few noisy diagnostic measures $y_j$'s are observed as the children variables of $\alpha_k$.
-See Section \ref{sec-prac} for two real-world examples.
-In addition, our BLESS model is interestingly connected to a family of models used in causal discovery and machine learning, the \emph{pure-measurement} models in \cite{silva2006latent}.
+In real-world applications, the BLESS model can be useful in epidemiological diagnostic tests, educational assessments, and social science surveys, where the presence/absence of multiple latent characteristics are of interest and there are several observed proxies measuring each of them.
+For instance, in disease etiology in epidemiology \citep{wu2017nested}, we can use each $a_k$ to denote the presence/absence of a pathogen, and for each pathogen a few noisy diagnostic measures $y_j$'s are observed as the children of $a_k$.
+See Section \ref{sec-prac} for another real-world example.
+Our BLESS model is also interestingly connected to a family of models used in causal discovery and machine learning, the \emph{pure-measurement} models in \cite{silva2006latent}.
 Those are linear models of continuous variables, where the latent variables are connected in an acyclic causal graph; the commonality with the BLESS model is that each observed variable has at most one latent parent.
-The BLESS model can be thought of as a discrete analogue of such a pure-measurement model in \cite{silva2006latent}, and indeed more general in terms of the latent dependence structure.
-This is because we do not constrain the $\alpha_k$'s to follow a acyclic graph distribution but rather allow them to be arbitrarily dependent.
-Our identifiability conclusions always hold under this general setup.
+The BLESS model can be thought of as a discrete analogue of such a pure-measurement model in \cite{silva2006latent}, and more general in terms of the latent dependence structure.

-\subsection{Strict, Generic, and Local Identifiability}
+\subsection{Strict, generic, and local identifiability}

-We first define strict identifiability in the context of the BLESS model.
-All the model parameters are included in the identifiability consideration, including the continuous parameters: the conditional probabilities $\btheta = \left\{\theta^{(j)}_{c_j\mid 1}, \theta^{(j)}_{c_j\mid 1}\right\}$ and the proportions $\nnu$; and the discrete measurement graph structure $\G$.
+{Throughout this work, we assume the number of latent variables $K$ is fixed and known.} We first define strict identifiability.
+All the model parameters are included in the identifiability consideration, including the conditional probabilities $\btheta = \{\theta^{(j)}_{c_j\mid 1}, \theta^{(j)}_{c_j\mid 0}\}$, the proportions $\nnu$, and the discrete measurement graph structure $\G$.